 2. Can I exercise while taking part in intermittent fasting?

 Yes, you can still exercise while fasting and it will do you some good.
-Exercise increases fat burning and for this reason, it's important to maintain a healthy lifestyle with both diet and exercise in order to get the most out of your intermittent fasting.
+Exercise increases fat burning and for this reason, it's important to maintain a healthy lifestyle with both diet and exercise.

 3. How much weight will we lose from intermittent fasting?

-Many people have lost a significant amount of weight from intermittent fasting.
+Many people have lost a significant amount of weight from this fasting method.
 Generally, it can be anywhere from 5-25 pounds.
 It all depends on how long you're fasting and what your calorie intake is.
 In general, intermittent fasting can help with reaching a healthy weight or maintaining that weight once reached.

 4. Picking an Intermittent Fasting Method that works for you?